 This is another huge part of expanding internationally and it is recommended that you live in your chosen destination to really understand the people, their culture and any faiths prominent in the country.
 You will need to get to know your consumers, what their beliefs are and how they live.
 For example, if you want to expand your business in a country such as Indonesia, you will need to know that the country has a large population of Muslims.
 Understanding different cultures and faiths will help you avoid making any detrimental mistakes and offending potential customers.

-By getting to know the average consumer, you will get an idea on how to market your product.
+By getting to know the average consumer, you will get an idea of how to market your product.
 Your brand and marketing will play out differently to how it’s done in the UK.
 You will need to alter and adjust your marketing strategies to suit the consumers of your target country.

 You will need to carry out a sufficient amount of due diligence in order to make the right decision.
 You will need to carry out thorough research into the consumers, the taxes, the laws, culture, religion and competitors in your target destination.
-Take time in doing your research, expanding globally can be risky so you need to make decisions and be hundred percent sure and confident in your decision.
+Take time in doing your research, expanding globally can be risky so you need to make decisions and be hundred per cent sure and confident in your decision.

 More on growing your business.